HandsOnDataViz/book/docs/HandsOnDataViz.md

     While it’s also accurate to divide deaths by population to find a *per capita* rate, those very small decimals would be difficult for most people to compare, so we multiply by 100,000 to present the results more clearly.
-When we sort the data, Washington DC rises to the top of the list, with only 4.4 motor vehicle crash deaths per 100,000 residents, as shown in Table
+When we sort the data, Washington DC *appears* to be the safest once again, with only 4.4 motor vehicle crash deaths per 100,000 residents, as shown in Table
-    <a href="#tab:deaths-population">6.2</a> and *appears* to have been
+    <a href="#tab:deaths-population">6.2</a>
-    the safest once again.

 <table>
 <caption>Table 6.2: US States with lowest number of motor vehicle crash deaths per population, 2018</caption>